ngbolin/Jap2Eng/README.md

 2. ```sh run.sh train```

-Decodes the test input into test output and evaluates the goodness of fit of our test outputs with the actual output using BLEURT.
+Decodes the test input into test output and evaluates the goodness of fit of our test outputs with the actual output using BLEU.

 3. ```sh run.sh test```

+Evaluates the test outputs against the actual output using BLEURT

+4. ```python bleurt_eval.py   --output-file outputs/test_outputs.txt   --test-file ../data/jpn-eng/JESC/test.en  --checkpoint ../BLEURT/BLEURT-20   --result-file outputs/results.txt```

 --------------------------------------------------------------------------------------------------------------------------------